jmtruffa/yields/README.md

  6.- apr

- Idem 1 but returns in APR instead of effective yield.
+ Idem 1 but returns the APR instead of ytm.
 Works only with zero coupon bonds.
 The endpoint checks if the requested bond is zerocoupon.
  If bonds is index adjusted, it will look for the coefficientes of IssueDate, settlementDate and calculate a ratio.
 Works only with CER (http://www.bcra.gob.ar/PublicacionesEstadisticas/Principales_variables_datos.asp?serie=3540&detalle=CER%A0(Base%202.2.2002=1))

- Value: (float64) Return APR of the bond given its price and cashflow.
+ Value: (float64) Returns APR of the bond given its price and cashflow.
-      (float64) Return modified duration of the bond.
+        (float64) Returns modified duration of the bond.
+        (int) AccrualDays: Accrual days since last interest payment.
+        (float64) CurrentCoupon: actual coupon based on date.
+        (float64) Residual: Outstanding principal amount.
+        (float64) AccruedInterest: Accrued interest since last coupon.
+        (float64) TechnicalValue: technical value.
+        (float64) Parity: parity of the bond.
+        (string) LastCoupon: N/A for this type of bonds.
+        (float64): CoefUsed: coefficient used for settlement date.
+It takes the offset of the bond (how many working days to look back) and, based on ExtendedIndex value during API call.
+        (float64): CoefIssue: coefficient of the issuing date.
+Takes offset of the bond into account.
+        (string): CoefFechaCalculo: date of the coefficient used for settlement date.

 Params:
   ticker: (string) ticker of the pre-loaded bond.